roshanajicherian/Codechef/README.md

 # Codechef
-Solutions to the problems that I do on codechef
+Solutions to the problems sumbitted on CodeChef